10 Rome's best monuments

 The Basilica of St. John Lateran is another of the best monuments to visit in Rome as it is a very special temple.
 Did you know that it was the first church to be built in the city back in the 4th century A.D.?

-Of the four major basilicas that exist in the "Eternal City", Saint John Lateran is the most important of them all.
-Not only because of its historical significance as the cathedral of Rome and the place where all the Popes were proclaimed until not so long ago, but also because of the beauty of the interior of the basilica: everything in it is lavishly decorated, from the ceiling to the floor!
+A must-see in the "Eternal City" is the catacombs and basilicas.
+Of the four major basilicas that exist, St. John Lateran is the most important of them all.
+Not only because of its historical significance as the cathedral of Rome and the place where, until not so long ago, all the Popes were proclaimed, but also because of the beauty of the interior of the basilica.

-I recommend you to visit it during your trip to the city if you are interested in history, architecture and religious art.
-Its size will amaze you, as will the elegance of its chapels, the cosmatesque cloister and the altar under a Gothic baldachin.
-In addition, you will see surprising sites such as the Sanctuary of the Holy Staircase, the Sancta Sanctorum Chapel** or the Lateran Palace, which have a very interesting history within Christianity.
+Its size will amaze you, as will the elegance of its chapels, the Cosmatesque cloister and the altar beneath a Gothic baldachin.
+In addition, you will see surprising sites such as the Sanctuary of the Holy Staircase, the Chapel Sancta Sanctorum* or the Lateran Palace which have a very interesting history within Christianity.

 7. The Roman Forum